ioccc-src/winner/faq.md

     - This rule will show the diff of the _original_ source to the current source (that is `entry.orig.c` to `entry.c`).
 * `make make diff_alt_orig`:
-    - This rule will show the diff of the alt code to the original code (that is `entry.alt.c` to `entry.orig.c`).
-If no alt code exists nothing will be shown.
+    - This rule will show the diff of the alternate code to the original code (that is `entry.alt.c` to `entry.orig.c`).
+If no alternate code exists nothing will be shown.
 * `make diff_alt_prog`:
-    - This rule will show the diff of the alt code to the entry as it stands (that is `entry.alt.c` to `entry.c`).
+    - This rule will show the diff of the alternate code to the entry as it stands (that is `entry.alt.c` to `entry.c`).
 * `make diff_orig_alt`:
-    - This rule will show the diff of the original code to the alt code (that is `entry.orig.c` to `entry.alt.c`).
+    - This rule will show the diff of the original code to the alternate code (that is `entry.orig.c` to `entry.alt.c`).
 * `make diff_prog_alt`:
-    - This rule will show the diff of the entry to the alt code (that is `entry.c` to `entry.alt.c`).
+    - This rule will show the diff of the entry to the alternate code (that is `entry.c` to `entry.alt.c`).
 * `make diff_prog_orig`:
     - This rule will show the diff of the entry to the original code (that is